tiago-marques/one-separator-decimal/README.md

 [![NPM](https://nodei.co/npm/one-separator-decimal.png)](https://nodei.co/npm/one-separator-decimal/)

-Javascript String handler to one separator decimal

-(default is dot '.')
+Converts input value to a floating-point number with separator decimal passed as paramater, locale is irrelevant.
+Only the last non-numeric character is considered for the conversion.

 ## Install